AlainParadis/designschool/_topics/rgd.md

   The main part of the conference is Wednesday and Thursday.
 We'll walk from the hotel to the conference centre.

   <div class="textcenter">
-    <a href="https://events.eply.com/DesignThinkersTO2018" title="Register for DesignThinkers here." target="_blank" class="fs15 fw600 textcenter">Register for the conference here</a>
+    <a href="https://events.eply.com/DesignThinkersTO2018" title="Register for DesignThinkers here." target="_blank" class="fs15textcenter">Register for the conference here</a>
   </div>

   * Register with your Algonquin e-mail address as *Student RGD - 2 Days $195 (after Sept 28 $225)*.